 This strong chain is then able to trap gasses inside of the dough, which allows it to rise.
 And, if you know anything about pizza dough, you know that rising will allow pizza dough to create soft, airy, and texturally desirable pizzas.
 Yum!

 How to Knead Pizza Dough by Hand (3 Steps)

 How do you do it?
-Well, if you’ve ever seen someone on tv or the movies kneading pizza, it looks like they’re simply pushing into the dough, turning it, twisting it, and doing it all over again.
+Well, if you’ve ever seen someone on tv or in the movies kneading pizza, it looks like they’re simply pushing into the dough, turning it, twisting it, and doing it all over again.
 That’s essentially how it’s done.
 Let’s take a closer look, though.

 Step 1: Start by Flouring Your Work Center

-Whether you’re working directly onto your countertop or using another material, like a cutting board, it’s important to start by flouring your work center.
+Whether you’re working directly on your countertop or using another material, like a cutting board, it’s important to start by flouring your work center.
 Otherwise, the dough might stick to the surface, creating a time-consuming and sticky nuisance.

 Step 2: Press Down, Fold, and Turn